OSGeo/gdal/gdal/doc/source/development/rfc/rfc75_multidimensional_arrays.rst

 Motivation
 ----------

-Multidimensional arrays (also known as hypercubes) are a way of medelling spatio-temporal (time series of
+Multidimensional arrays (also known as hypercubes) are a way of mоdelling spatio-temporal (time series of
 2D raster) or spatio-vertical-temporal (2D + Z dimension + time dimension) data which
 are becoming increasingly more available.
 GDAL current raster model is however strongly